Boris Johnson flat row: What do we know about the PM’s finances?

 It is clear that Mr Johnson had to take a considerable pay cut when he became foreign secretary, and again when he became prime minister.

-The register shows that he had a lucrative career as a public speaker, including earning £122,899.74 for a speech to India Today on 2 March 2019.
+The register shows that he had a lucrative career as a public speaker, including earning:

 He was also well-paid as a columnist for the Daily Telegraph.
 Between July 2018 and July 2019 he was paid £22,916.66 a month by the newspaper, which he said occupied him for 10 hours a month.